egberts/bash-ini-file/README.md

 With a common `[section]keyword=keyvalue`, it now becomes possible to work with INI line-records in a faster manner using `sed`, `awk` and `tail`.

-How To Use bash-ini-file
+How To Use bash-ini-parser
 ====
-Simply source the lone script file: `bash-ini-file.sh` and start calling APIs such as:
+Simply source the lone script file: `bash-ini-parser.sh` and start calling APIs such as:

 | API | `$?` | `STDOUT` | Description |